Otolaryngology - Head and Neck Surgery

 Regularly scheduled didactics include:

 Our program strongly encourages residents to be actively involved in research throughout their residency.
+There are three dedicated research months spread out from the second to fourth year of residency.
 Department faculty and residents are involved in a variety of major research areas including laryngology and voice disorders, sleep disorders, pediatric otolaryngology, sinus/rhinology, otology, and immunology.
 To view a list of past and current research projects, please see the Past Residents Accomplishments section below.

 Students rotating on the two-week schedule will spend one week with the Harper University Hospital/Detroit Receiving Hospital Otolaryngology team and one week with the Pediatric Otolaryngology team at Children's Hospital of Michigan.

 Those on the four-week schedule will rotate two weeks on each service.